frankdev7/peru-utils/README.md

 ### ROADMAP

-- [ ] List departments and include their provinces and districtslocation
+- [ ] List departments and include provinces
 - [ ] List provinces and include their districts